Perlite

 Differences between perlite and vermiculite:

-Perlite and vermiculite are both commonly used in gardening and horticulture to improve soil structure, but they have distinct differences in their properties, uses, and benefits:
+Both are commonly used in gardening and horticulture to improve soil structure, but they have distinct differences in their properties, uses, and benefits:

 1. Origin and Composition:

-• Vermiculite: It is a hydrated magnesium aluminum silicate mineral that also expands when heated, creating light, spongy, golden-brown to grayish particles.
+- Vermiculite: It is a hydrated magnesium aluminium silicate mineral that also expands when heated, creating light, spongy, golden-brown to greyish particles.

 2. Appearance: